 - Several of the phone calls you can get in HG/SS, but especially the ones from Gym Leaders.
 This includes Chuck deciding to take his wife to Tohjo Falls, Falkner and Janine's war, Clair thinking her outfit is the latest fashion, and Whitney rambling on about nothing.

-Chuck's other phone calls are good as well.
-In particular, one of them has him talking about how his waterfall-generator has been malfunctioning, only to be cut off by it breaking and gushing water everywhere.
+- In particular, one of Chucks phone calls has him talking about how his waterfall-generator has been malfunctioning, only to be cut off by it breaking and gushing water everywhere.

-This piece of Lampshade Hanging... the man before the Elite Four states that he would offer to teleport you back to New Bark Town, but no one takes him up on his offer because everyone wanting to go there just flew there.note In the original Generation II games, you can't fly from Indigo Plateau to New Bark Town, making it necessary to have him teleport you there if you need to go back.
-Since flying was a more convenient option in the remakes, the option to have him teleport you back to New Bark Town is removed entirely.
-It doesn't help (or, for the player character, hurt) in the remakes that the Indigo Plateau and Victory Road are the only places in the entire game from where a person can fly to and from any city/town in either Johto or Kanto.
+- This piece of Lampshade Hanging... the man before the Elite Four states that he would offer to teleport you back to New Bark Town, but no one takes him up on his offer because everyone wanting to go there just flew there.note It doesn't help (or, for the player character, hurt) in the remakes that the Indigo Plateau and Victory Road are the only places in the entire game from where a person can fly to and from any city/town in either Johto or Kanto.

-When you're battling Silver in the Radio Tower, he will say the following below when he's down to his last Pokemon.
-If you've seen thismovie, then this comment will cause you to either snicker, giggle, snort, or a combination of all the above.
+- When you're battling Silver in the Radio Tower, he will say the following below when he's down to his last Pokemon.
+If you've seen The Dark Knight, then this comment will cause you to either snicker, giggle, snort, or a combination of all the above.

 Rocket Grunt: Oops!
 I so sorry!
 You not hurt, okay?

-When you're disguised as a TR member during the Radio Tower Raid, and you talk to the Department Store Mananger, he spurts out the following line:
+- When you're disguised as a TR member during the Radio Tower Raid, and you talk to the Department Store Mananger, he spurts out the following line note :